Uniruledness of some low-dimensional ball quotients: Introduction

 \section{Introduction}

-Gritsenko-Hulek showed that some orthogonal Shimura varieties are uniruled \cite{Uniruledness}.
+Gritsenko and Hulek showed that some orthogonal modular varieties are uniruled \cite{Uniruledness}.
 They used reflective modular forms \cite{Reflective} and the numerical criterion of uniruledness due to Miyaoka and Mori \cite{MM}.
-In this paper, we apply the method of Gritsenko-Hulek \cite{Uniruledness} to unitary Shimura varieties associated with Hermitian forms of signatures $(1,3)$, $(1,4)$ and $(1,5)$, and show that some of them are uniruled.
-Moreover, we prove they are rationally chain connected and some of them are Fano.
+In this paper, we apply this method to ball quotients associated with Hermitian forms of signatures $(1,3)$, $(1,4)$, and $(1,5)$, and show that some of them are uniruled.
+Moreover, we prove that some of their Satake-Baily-Borel compactifications are rationally chain connected modulo certain divisors.